junokili/Surabaya-Kita/README.md

 so the event host has an idea of numbers
-- **My Profile** - by increasing the functionality of the profile information users will be able to automatically see events near them (using the location they chose when signing up) and add their interests to get more focussed events that may be relevant.
+- **My Profile** - by increasing the functionality of the profile information users will be able to automatically see events near them (using the location they chose when signing up) and add their interests to get more focused events that may be relevant.
 User profile photos can be uploaded, to replace the current placeholder.
  - **Cafe info** - additional information about the cafe, eg address, opening hours, menus etc
- - **Manage locations** - similar to the Manage Categories features, there will be a manage locations feature where the admin can create, read, edit and delete locations.
+ - **Manage locations** - similar to the Manage Categories features, there will be a manage locations feature where the admin can view, create, edit and delete locations.
- - **Additional confirmation for Workshops** - this will initially be monitored by admin for use of the workshop area and users contacted by email. admin will need to be able to confirm the use of the workshop space and arrange a deal with food and drink discounts for users.
+ - **Additional confirmation for Workshops** - this will initially be monitored by admin for use of the workshop area and users contacted by email.
+Admin would need to be able to confirm the use of the workshop space and arrange a deal with food and drink discounts for users.

 ## Technologies used